mizmoz/container/README.md

 // add entries to the container to have interfaces resolved
 $container->add(SomeInterface::class, function () { return new Some(); });

+// add a raw value to the container, these are always treated as shared objects.
+$container->addValue('config', new Config());

 // now auto resolve the class that requires the SomeInterface entry
 $container->get(SomeUser::class);
 ```